micmejia/bible-dump/AMPC/Colossians/Col 3.md

-And have clothed yourselves with the new [spiritual self], which is [ever in the process of being] renewed _and_ remolded into [fuller and more perfect [^b]knowledge upon] knowledge after the image (the likeness) of Him Who created it.
+And have clothed yourselves with the new [spiritual self], which is [ever in the process of being] renewed _and_ remolded into [fuller and more perfect knowledge upon] knowledge after the image (the likeness) of Him Who created it.